mhorger3/SEPTA-UI/README.md

 `npm run start` - starts the project in webpack dev server on localhost:3333

-DO NOT STEAL ANY OF THIS CODE.
+DO NOT STEAL ANY OF THIS CODE, THIS IS MY MASTER'S WORK PLZ